-IF YOU HAVE A CONCERN ABOUT YOUR CHILD'S EDUCATION: Parents, students or teachers may request help at any time for a variety of school related issues.
+IF YOU HAVE A CONCERN ABOUT YOUR CHILD'S EDUCATION:

+Parents, students or teachers may request help at any time for a variety of school related issues.
-1. First, parents are requested to call their child's classroom teachers at the earliest sign of any adjustment that would be helpful, or at the earliest sign of difficulty.
-Your communication is the most valuable resource for your child.

-2. Second, contact the Principal of your building.
-For concerns at the Hughesville High School contact the Principals at 584-5111; Guidance Counselors at 584-5113; School Nurse at 584-5901

-3. Further evaluation: If additional information is needed about a child's educational levels or if a parent feels that the student needs more intensive services, the student may be referred for Multidisciplinary Evaluation (MDE) by contacting Mrs. April Paulhamus, Direction of Special Education Services.
+- 1. First, parents are requested to call their child's classroom teachers at the earliest sign of any adjustment that would be helpful, or at the earliest sign of difficulty.
+Your communication is the most valuable resource for your child. - 2.
+Second, contact the Principal of your building.
+For concerns at the Hughesville High School contact the Principals at 584-5111; Guidance Counselors at 584-5113; School Nurse at 584-5901 - 3.
+Further evaluation: If additional information is needed about a child's educational levels or if a parent feels that the student needs more intensive services, the student may be referred for Multidisciplinary Evaluation (MDE) by contacting Mrs. April Paulhamus, Direction of Special Education Services.
 A Permission to Evaluate (PTE) will be generated and sent home for your signature and input for the multidisciplinary evaluation to proceed.
 A "Parents Rights" packet will accompany the evaluation permission form.
 The parent must receive this packet and be given informed consent to the multidisciplinary evaluation.
 A school psychologist completes any evaluation and academic testing.
-This evaluation and a written report must be completed within 60 days of receiving the parent signature on the PTE.

-4. Written Evaluation Report: After information in the MDE, or school psychological evaluation is gathered, the MDE process provides for an exchange of information and suggested outcomes for the

-5. Meeting and NOREP/NORA: An IEP or GIEP meeting will follow this report to make a decision about your child's educational program.
+This evaluation and a written report must be completed within 60 days of receiving the parent signature on the PTE. - 4.
+Written Evaluation Report: After information in the MDE, or school psychological evaluation is gathered, the MDE process provides for an exchange of information and suggested outcomes for the child.
+This is in the form of a report (Evaluation Report- ER or Gifted Written Report-GWR) that is shared with the parents, teachers, and Principal.
+The team may revise the report recommendations, but the final report must be completed within 60 school days of receiving the parent signature. - 5.
+Meeting and NOREP/NORA: An IEP or GIEP meeting will follow this report to make a decision about your child's educational program.
 The IEP/GIEP meeting must occur within 30 days following the ER/GWR report date.
 A decision about a student's educational program is a team decision with the parents being the most important component of the team.
-When this decision is made, the parent will sign a Notice of Recommended Educational Program (NOREP) or Notice of Recommended Assignment (NORA), which notes if the student is or is not in need of special education services.

-6. Confidentiality: Results of student testing and evaluation are confidential and are not shared unless the district has permission in writing to do so.
+When this decision is made, the parent will sign a Notice of Recommended Educational Program (NOREP) or Notice of Recommended Assignment (NORA), which notes if the student is or is not in need of special education services. - 6.
+Confidentiality: Results of student testing and evaluation are confidential and are not shared unless the district has permission in writing to do so.
 Parents have the right to all of their students' records.
 Each school building office has copies of the Pennsylvania Department of Education regulations for special education programs, which are followed by our district.
 Copies are available to any parent upon request.